Comités Abertos de Faculdade

 Comités Abertos de Faculdade (CAF, Open Faculty Committees in English) was a student organization of Galiza.
 Formed from the union of different faculty assemblies.
 The main goals of the CAF were defending quality and the Galician language public education.
 It was an assembly-based organization.
 The CAF were considered the heirs of the ERGA.

 Composition

-The CAF traditionally incorporated almost all of the nationalist left organizations operating at the university (Galician Nationalist Bloc, Galician Socialist Party-Galician Left, MCG, Communist Party of the Galician People...), but with the integration of most of these groups in the Galician Nationalist Bloc the organization ended being formed mainly by militants of Galiza Nova and people without party affiliation.
+The CAF traditionally incorporated almost all the nationalist left organizations operating at the university (Galician Nationalist Bloc, Galician Socialist Party-Galician Left, MCG, Communist Party of the Galician People...), but with the integration of most of these groups into the Galician Nationalist Bloc the organization ended being formed mainly by militants of Galiza Nova and people without party affiliation.